Healthier Hawaii Segment on Hawaii News Now

-Twice a month, our expert physicians and health care professionals from throughout our system will join the Hawaii News Now Sunrise team to share important and helpful medical information and wellness tips.
+Twice a month, our expert physicians and health care professionals from throughout Hawaii Pacific Health join the Hawaii News Now Sunrise morning show team to share important and helpful medical information and wellness tips.

 Minimally Invasive Carpal Tunnel Surgery Provides Maximum Results